hollowdilnik/hollowdilnik.github.io/_posts/2021-01-09-widget-filtering.md

 > In the widget material, change the `Sampler Source` for `SlateUI` to `From texture asset` or enable trilinear / aniso-linear filtering for `TEXTUREGROUP_World`.

+> If you are in 4.26 with Android Vulkan, disable GENMIPS_SWIZZLE

 > It is available as a plugin at [https://github.com/hollowdilnik/filtered-widget](https://github.com/hollowdilnik/filtered-widget)

 [UMG](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/UMG/) is great for UI widgets.